jdermont/playground-qxdkw4rx/statement.md

 for input [1, 1] expected 0 predicted 0.03951 which is correct
 ```

 Your mileage may vary.
 Sometimes this simple net will diverge and output for all inputs the 0.666..., or it would need more iterations to train.
 It's normal as it is more sensitive to starting random weights than more complex models.
-NN libraries suffer from that too, but they can mitigate it by smarter weights initialization.
+NN libraries suffer from that too, but they can mitigate it by smarter weights initialization ([1](https://machinelearningmastery.com/weight-initialization-for-deep-learning-neural-networks/), [2](https://towardsdatascience.com/weight-initialization-in-neural-networks-a-journey-from-the-basics-to-kaiming-954fb9b47c79), [3](https://towardsdatascience.com/weight-initialization-techniques-in-neural-networks-26c649eb3b78)).

 You can play around with learning rate (alpha) and see how it affects the speed of learning.
 It is one of the most important hyperparameters in machine learning world.
 For this example, the orders of around 0.1 is used.
 In real world applications, 0.001, 0.0001 or even less are used, along with some decay rate.
 See [1](https://machinelearningmastery.com/understand-the-dynamics-of-learning-rate-on-deep-learning-neural-networks/), [2](https://www.jeremyjordan.me/nn-learning-rate/), [3](https://towardsdatascience.com/learning-rate-schedules-and-adaptive-learning-rate-methods-for-deep-learning-2c8f433990d1) for details.